 - Greenspun Family Terrace features panoramic views of the U.S. Capitol, the National Gallery of Art, the National Archives, the Smithsonian museums and the Washington Monument.
 An 80-foot-long exhibit traces the history of Pennsylvania Avenue and the important news events that have taken place here, such as protests and presidential inauguration parades.

 The 15 theaters at the Newseum offer visitors a variety of diverse viewing experiences including public programs, film screenings, debates, artistic performances and town hall gatherings.
 Visitors can watch technicians at the Broadcast Control Center controlling all aspects of the day-to-day activities in the entire museum.

 Food and Shopping

 Dining options include a food court and a fine-dining restaurant, The Source by Wolfgang Puck.
 There are four gift shops featuring news related items, books, and gifts.

 - The museum was designed for the visitor to start at the top level and work their way down.

-- Allow at least 4 hours.
+- Allow at least 4 hours for exploration.